Hoppers Crossing Cricket Club: HCCC Alumni

-Since the commencement of the club, it has produced nine First Eleven District Players with five at Footscray (Mark Mitchell, Jamie Rubeli, Grant Burns, Paul Murray and Nathan Caulfield), two at North Melbourne (Trent Said, Ian Timms), one at University (Greg Kennedy) and one at Richmond (Brodie Andrew).
+Since the commencement of the club, it has produced nine First Eleven District Players with five at Footscray (Mark Mitchell, Jamie Rubeli, Grant Burns, Paul Murray and Nathan Caulfield), two at North Melbourne (Trent Said, Ian Timms), two at University (Greg Kennedy and Om Patel) and one at Richmond (Brodie Andrew).
 Two of these players have represented Victoria at state level (Mark Mitchell in the Under 19s and Paul Murray in the Under 21s).
 The club has had numerous junior cricketers represented in the various representative sides available within Victoria.

 Englishman Stuart Broad played for the team in the summer of 2004-05, and went on to play first-class cricket for Leicestershire, the England U-19 team in 2005 and England A in 2006.
 Broad played his first One Day International for England against Pakistan in 2006 and made his Test debut against Sri Lanka in 2007.
 He has recently succeeded in Test cricket by taking his 500th Test match wicket in the 2020 Test series between England and West Indies.

 Englishman Matthew Boyce, who also represented Leicestershire recently against Pakistan played for the club in its 2003-04 season.

 Hoppers Crossing is also the home club of Fawad Ahmed.
 Fawad played brilliantly during his time at the Cats including taking two 8 wicket hauls.
 He made his international debut in a T20 against England on the 29th of August, 2013.
 He then made his ODI debut in a match against Scotland five days later.
 Ahmed has also had massive success playing with Victoria in the Australian domestic one-day cup and the 4-day Sheffield Shield competition.
 The leg-spinner won three Shield titles in a row from 2014/15 to 2016/17.

 Current Teams

-Currently the club fields 4 senior turf sides in the VSDCA, 2 synthetic sides in the WSCCCA plus a side in the Victorian Veterans competition.
-They also field a senior women's side and under 16 junior girls side in conjunction with Sanctuary Lakes Cricket Club, 9 junior sides in the Western Region Junior Cricket Association and an under 13 girls team in the same competition.
+Currently the club fields four senior turf sides in the VSDCA, one senior turf side in the VTCA plus an Under 18 team in the same association.
+They also have ten junior sides in the WRJCA, a senior women's synthetic team in the NWMCA and an Over 50s veteran's team in the Veterans Cricket Victoria competition.